codewars/docs/content/languages/factor/authoring.md

 **Failure**

 Similarly to success messages, custom failure messages can be set by assigning a quotation to the variable `test-failed.`.
-This quotation must have the stack effect `( assert-sequence -- )` where `assert-sequence` is a tuple with slots `got` and `expected`, each containing sequences of the relevant elements in the assertion.
+This quotation must have the stack effect `( assert-sequence -- )` where `assert-sequence` is a tuple with slots `got` and `expected`, each containing sequences of the relevant elements in the unit test.

 A simple failure message might look something like this:
 ```factor